-These meetings are to provide a safe and useful environment for trans folk and those who care about them where we can discuss issues in confidence and safety.
-Let's agree to confine our discussion to trans related themes, and be careful not to step on the beliefs and values of others.
+These meetings are to provide a safe and useful environment for transgendered individuals and those who care about them, where we can discuss issues in confidence and safety.
 It's OK for us to have spirited conversations, and even disagree with each other, but we should remain respectful of everyone.
 We are a family, and we must really try to understand and support each other.